 Monitored 3 active eMatrix threads

 Since it passes large strings across the ENOVIA Studio Customization Toolkit connection for every server call, thereby affecting performance, ENOVIA Studio Customization Toolkit Origin trace output is not included in server monitor output by default.
 However, if diagnostic efforts would be significantly aided by knowing the appserver-tier Java stack (JSP's and beans) that initiated certain ENOVIA Studio Customization Toolkit calls, it can be useful, and is therefore included in server monitor output when enabled.
+With the introduction of Flash DB, ENOVIA Live Collaboration supports multi/hyper threaded CPUs.
+Hyper-threading support provides better utilization of multi-core CPUs which are becoming common place.
+This support introduces background threads that do work which, in prior releases, occurred in a single threaded fashion.
+The result is improved performance and higher throughput.
+The threads consume very little memory and are transparent to the JVM and/or application server.
+Server monitor output has been enhanced to include these threads, as in the example below: >>>>

 >>>> Thread #1 is the parent thread of "Background Task" example below.